Yacarreon93/training-react-boilerplate/README.md

 11. webpack inject a javascript bundle into html with the htmlwebpackplugin
 12. webpack serve a webpack bundle while developing with webpack dev server
     - webpack watch mode & browser reload
+13. chrome devtools generate source maps through webpack for a better debugging experience with source map